Axelph237/Vega-Sector/Rules/Combat/Combat.md

 A GM may choose one of two ways to resolve enemy turns.
 One of which is by group, and the other is by individual enemies.
 Typically, if the number of enemies outnumbers the players, handling their actions by group is faster than individually.
 However, if the GM wants to make the combat feel more dynamic, they can take actions for each enemy individually.
 Regardless, enemy "hands" are played for an entire group of enemies.
 ## Determining Actions
 No matter which way a GM decides to resolve enemy turns, actions (and revenge) must be taken!
 Each type of enemy will have a set of actions that it will take depending on the roll of a D12.
 Typically, the higher the number the more dangerous of an action taken.
 As the GM, rolls may be changed in benefit or against the players.
 However, trust the dice, typically only change the value of the roll made by +/-1.
-## Playing Enemy "Hands"
+## Playing Enemy Ranks
 Like with player turns, enemies have the chance to play cards to take advantage of shifting tides in battle.
-Most enemy actions have a bonus effect if taken when a certain "hand" is also played.
-After enemy actions are determined for a group (either through group or individual rolls), the GM may play a "hand" from their set of cards (including *shared* cards).
-That "hand" counts for the entire group, so if actions were determined individually, all enemies might not always benefit from the hand played.
+Most enemy actions have a bonus effect if taken when a certain *rank* is also played.
+After enemy actions are determined for a group (either through group or individual rolls), the GM may play a *rank* from their set of cards (including *shared* cards).
+That *rank* counts for the entire group, so if actions were determined individually, all enemies might not always benefit from the hand played.